 Timed-entry tickets and advance reservations are becoming increasingly popular throughout Europe, as popular sights grapple with growing crowds.
 More than ever, it's worth considering booking advance tickets — especially in peak season — for some of London's top sights: the Churchill War Rooms, Houses of Parliament, St. Paul's Cathedral, Tower of London, London Eye, any West End play you're set on seeing, and the newest addition inside Westminster Abbey, the Queen's Diamond Jubilee Galleries (which offers nice views of the nave and a small museum with objects from royal ceremonies).
 Beyond London, it's also good to book ahead for visits to Stonehenge, Tintagel Castle, the Lennon and McCartney homes in Liverpool, and any Edinburgh Festival performances.

 Several London sights are temporarily closed for renovations this year.
 The Orangery at Kensington Palace is undergoing a multi-year restoration; during this time, its famous tea service will be hosted at the equally elegant Kensington Palace Pavilion.
 The Courtauld Gallery, which exhibits medieval to Post-Impressionist paintings, will remain closed until 2021.
-The Museum of the Home (formerly known as the Geffrye Museum), which covers the history of making, keeping, and being at home over the past 400 years, will reopen this summer after a thorough renovation.
+The Museum of the Home (formerly known as the Geffrye Museum), which covers the history of making, keeping, and being at home over the past 400 years, should reopen this summer after a thorough renovation.

 Elsewhere in England, several big sights are undergoing changes.
 At Canterbury Cathedral — the mother church of the worldwide Anglican Communion — a new welcome center complex, with an info desk and viewing gallery, is set to open this spring.
 But in 2020, visitors are still likely to see scaffolding and some missing stained glass, as the church's multiyear structural restoration isn't due to wrap up till next year.